-The 2024/25 Policy is based on the District having a projected population of 81,742 by 30 June 2033, and that an estimated 32,696 HUEs based on the assumption of 2.5 people per household will be required to accommodate this projected population.
-This projection is consistent with Statistics New Zealand's high variant projection for the District for 2033.
+The 24/25 Policy was based on the District having a projected population of 81,742 by 30 June 2033, and that an estimated 32,696 HUEs based on the assumption of 2.5 people per household will be required to accommodate this projected population.
+The 2025/26 update was prepared by ensuring growth forecasts within each DC calculation were updated by extending the previously forecasted figures by a further year.
+These projections are consistent with Statistics New Zealand's high variant projection for the District for 2033.